Financial Aid Audit & Compliance OfficerApply Now

 Reporting to the Assistant Director of Financial Aid Compliance and Graduate Audit, the Financial Aid Audit & Compliance Officer is responsible for ensuring files are complete, accurate and compliant with all Federal, State, and internal rules, regulations and policies.
 The right candidate must have the ability to proactively identify problems and seek solutions by utilizing resources provided by the Department of Education as well as using critical thinking skills.
-Must have the ability to obtain, analyze, and apply data.
+Must have ability to obtain, analyze, and apply data.

-full-time, hourly, non-exempt
+full-time, hourly, exempt

-- A Bachelors degree from an accredited college.
+- A Bachelor's degree from an accredited college.